huffyyy/demo-fe-lms/README.md

-# LMS Frontend
+# LMS Demo Frontend

-A clean and modern frontend for a Learning Management System (LMS), built with React and Vite.
-Designed to deliver a responsive interface, modular components, and an intuitive learning experience.
-This project is part of a full-stack MERN architecture, integrating MongoDB, Express.js, React, and Node.js.
+This project is a standalone demo that mimics the UI/UX flow of a modern LMS: manager & student dashboard, course management, course details, pricing flow, and signup mock.

 ---